Sairyss/domain-driven-hexagon/README.md

 - Responsible for the coordination of operations on the objects it owns.
 - Know nothing about upper layers (services, controllers etc).
 - Domain entities data should be modelled to accommodate business logic, not some database schema.
-- Entities must protect their invariants, try to avoid public setters and update state using methods.
+- Entities must protect their invariants, try to avoid public setters - update state using methods and execute invariant validation on each update if needed (this can be a simple `validate()` method that checks if business rules are not violated by update).
 - Must be consistent on creation.
 Validate Entities and other domain objects on creation and throw an error on first failure.
 [Fail Fast](https://en.wikipedia.org/wiki/Fail-fast).
-- Avoid no-arg (empty) constructors, accept and validate all required fields through a constructor.
-For optional fields that require some complex setting up, [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface#JavaScript) and [Builder Pattern](https://refactoring.guru/design-patterns/builder) can be used.
+- Avoid no-arg (empty) constructors, accept and validate all required properties through a constructor.
+- For optional properties that require some complex setting up, [Fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) and [Builder Pattern](https://refactoring.guru/design-patterns/builder) can be used.

 Example files: